Service Dog For Veterans Boise, ID

 Why choose PAVE?

 At Paws Assisting Veterans (PAVE), we are wholeheartedly dedicated to providing Veterans with the support they need and deserve.
-We provide service dogs for Veterans free of cost and are a non-profit organization.
-The trained tasks completed by service dogs through our comprehensive training program empower Veterans to live an independent, fulfilling life.
+As a nonprofit service dog organization, we provide service dogs free of charge for Veterans with lifetime support.
+Veterans can live a fulfilling, independent life thanks to the service dogs that are trained in our extensive program.

 Our team is available to assist you in every step of the PAVE process, from application to training camp to your new companion or service dog.
-We provide personalized training and support for the lifetime of your dog.
-You can also access professional advice from our expert dog trainers.
-There is no charge for your service dog, training, or ongoing support.
+We offer tailored training and ongoing support, as well as access to expert advice from our dog trainers.
+You can access free training for your service dog and ongoing support.

 Start your journey to PAVE by completing this simple contact form.